Pamela Anderson Walked Off A TV Show & The Host Responded With A Poo Joke

-If you haven't seen ITV2's Celebrity Juice before, you might not realise how risqué the show can be.
-Just from watching a brief video of the highlights from the previous series, it's clear that the language and content can get pretty graphic, and pretty embarrassing, too.
+If you thought reality television was a bit over-the-top in the states, then you really have to brace yourself before watching a U.K.-based reality series.
+Take, for example, Celebrity Juice, a series that airs on ITV2.
+Just from watching a brief video of the highlights from the previous season, it's clear that the language and content can get pretty graphic, and pretty embarrassing.
 Enough so that Pamela Anderson stormed off the set mid-game because of her outrage and discomfort over an image of her from her past that was displayed on the big screen.

 Advertisement